 Shot Optimizer

-You may also be able to access a useful feature called Shot Optimizer.
-This will display detailed data about your shot, and it will compare each parameter with the optimal range for that particular club.
+The Shot Optimizer window, now accessible on the main range screen, will display detailed data about your shot, and it will compare your launch angle, backspin and descent angle with the optimal range for that particular club.

 For example, if you hit an 8-iron, it may compare your launch angle, spin and descent angle to optimal ranges of around 16°-24°, 7200-8460 RPM, and 42°-47°, respectively.
 You’ll also be able to view a trajectory graph of your shot that shows the apex.

 The Shot Optimizer can be a big help in dialing in your clubs.
-For example, you may notice that your spin rate is lower than optimal (this is common for amateurs), and in that case, you can either change balls, make a swing adjustment, or try another iron.
+For example, you may notice that your spin reading is consistently in the red (this is common for amateurs), and in that case, you can either change balls, make a swing adjustment, or try another iron model.

-The Challenge Mode is only available starting with the Game Improvement package.
+The Challenges Mode is only available with the Essential Plan.

 It allows you to play the minigames Closest To The Pin, Target Practice, and Long Drive.
 Each minigame has single player, multiplayer, and event options, but you can’t play with other golfers online from around the world.